jaipkapoor99/jaipkapoor99/README.md

 My [Universal C++20 Competitive Programming Template](https://github.com/jaipkapoor99/CP-Template) exemplifies this philosophy—a production-grade system featuring modular architecture, automated testing frameworks, cross-platform script automation, and comprehensive algorithm libraries.
 This project demonstrates not just coding ability, but systems thinking, devops integration, and software engineering best practices.

 I'm particularly drawn to projects that challenge me to think creatively about system design, algorithm optimization, and technical implementation.
-My recent work on the booking platform project, which led to a commercial opportunity, exemplifies my commitment to delivering production-quality software that not only meets technical requirements but also provides genuine value to users.
+My recent work on the Bookify project, which led to a commercial opportunity, exemplifies my commitment to delivering production-quality software that not only meets technical requirements but also provides genuine value to users.

 I'm constantly learning and evolving as a developer, staying current with modern C++ standards while deepening my understanding of fundamental computer science principles.
 I'm excited about opportunities to contribute to innovative projects where I can leverage my unique combination of advanced C++ expertise, algorithmic mastery, and full-stack development skills.